JuliaGZL/CSC207-Project/README.md

 This project was made to provide an offline service for calculating the scores of a round of Riichi Mahjong.
 While previous solutions were made either in [commercial Riichi Mahjong games](https://mahjongsoul.yo-star.com/) or on [websites](https://linlexiao.com/maj/#/calculator), this project provides a rare software alternative in English language.

+Lastly, this project can read the Hand and statuses out loud after the user triggers a HotKey, which is a feature that is not available in the previous solutions.
+This feature is designed to help users who are visually impaired to use this software.

 ## Features